 Inside the arcades with six octagonal pillars surround the central part, higher than the ambulatory.
 Originally it was lit by ogival windows, currently walled up, located in the central hexagon and windows on the walls of a twelve-sided ambulatory, whose form changed over time.
 The interior in the central part is covered with a stellar vault in the form of a six-pointed star with slender arms.
-The ambulatory was covered in longer spans with a four-arm stellar vault with transverse and guiding ribs, and in shorter spans with a six-sided cross-rib vault, thanks to which the chapel is one of the finest examples of gothic architecture in Poland.
+The ambulatory was covered in longer bays with a four-arm stellar vault with transverse and guiding ribs, and in shorter bays with a six-sided cross-rib vault, thanks to which the chapel is one of the finest examples of gothic architecture in Poland.
 The lack of yoke ribs contributed to the complexity of the vault system, but the presence of the guide ribs enhances the effect of blurring the bays (which resembles solutions known from English architecture).

 Pilch J., Kowalski S., Leksykon zabytków Pomorza Zachodniego i ziemi lubuskiej, Warszawa 2012.